oliverheinze/MicrofoneMonitor/README.md

 ## Sorry
 English is not my first language.
 Please excuse spelling mistakes.
 Thank you so much.
-\rHappily programmed in 🇩🇪 Germany.
+Happily programmed in 🇩🇪 Germany.